 On some point and shoot cameras, you may instead need to use the “Landscape” shooting mode.
 This will set you up for a wide depth of field just like using aperture priority with a high F-Stop.
 This is one of many helpful automatic modes on small point and shoot cameras.

-Three zones method – You’ll need to focus
+Camera Settings – You’ll need to focus

 So, you have a scene that has something of interest, an object, person, animal, a terrain feature in each distance zone.
 It’s important that each zone has sharp focus.
 Especially the stuff in the near zone.